LesterGallagher/LesterGallagher.github.io/_posts/2018-08-31-youtube-comment-generator.markdown

 {% include adsense.html %}

 This website is a free youtube comments generator.
 The created random comments are based on the existing comments on that video.
-If a youtube video has alot of comments the results will be best.
+If a youtube video has a lot of comments the results will be best.

 {% include app-portal.html %}